RACER Buyer's Guide

 - Each RACER Property has a unique identification number (RACER #).
 This identifier, which is included in all of RACER’s transactional documents, must be referenced when you contact RACER about a particular Property.

-- The status of each Property (available, under contract, leased or sold) is noted for each Property listed on our website.
-Properties listed as “Under Contract” or “Sold” are not available for purchase or lease.
+- The status of each Property (available, under contract or sold) is noted for each Property listed on our website.
+Properties listed as “Under Contract” or “Sold” are not available for purchase.

 Before you contact RACER to request information about a RACER Property, please be sure to first review the substantial amount of information on our website about each Property.
 This includes: